 NOMMA Cadets must wear solid black shoes (including any and all trim, logos, and shoelaces).
 Shoes must be in good repair and properly worn.
+Black dress shoes may also be checked out from MCJROTC Supply.

 Inclement Weather

 Only school approved NOMMA uniform or current team member sweatshirts and jackets may be worn as part of the NOMMA civilian uniform.
 NOMMA letterman jackets ordered through the school may be worn by the cadet awarded the jacket.
 Sweatshirts that are faded, torn, or otherwise damaged may not be worn.
 On days of extreme cold, non-NOMMA approved jackets can be worn over an approved sweatshirt or jacket OUTSIDE THE SCHOOL BUILDING ONLY.
 All NOMMA approved sweatshirts and jackets must have the cadets first initial and last name embroidered on the right side as is the case with the uniform polo shirt.